Home Cocktails Other / Unknown Egg Cream

 Can I use different types of milk for an Egg Cream?

 Absolutely!
-While whole milk is traditional, you can experiment with different types of milk such as almond, oat, or skim milk to create a lighter version.
-Each type will impart its unique flavor and texture to the drink.
+While whole milk is traditional, you can experiment with different types of milk such as almond, oat, or skim milk.
+Each type will impart its own unique flavor and texture to the drink, allowing for a personalized twist on this classic beverage.

 You Might Also Like